Red Sox vs. Blue Jays Player Props Betting Odds

-Player prop betting options for Matt Chapman, Rafael Devers and others are available in the Toronto Blue Jays-Boston Red Sox matchup at Fenway Park on Monday, starting at 7:10 PM ET.
+Sportsbooks have set player props for Bo Bichette, Alex Verdugo and others when the Toronto Blue Jays visit the Boston Red Sox at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with DraftKings!